elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Is it possible to create a multiline string with single or double quotes?
+### Can single or double quotes be used to generate a multiline string?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can create multi-line strings using the new line character for line breaks.
+  <div><strong>Interview Response:</strong> We can create multi-line strings for line breaks using the new line character.
 The best approach is to use backticks for ease of use.</div><br />
   <div><strong>Technical Response:</strong> Yes, it is still possible to create multiline strings with single and double quotes by using a so-called “newline character”, written as \n, which denotes a line break.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />